 - Age of the System:

-If your house is 10-15 years old, there is a possibility that the HVAC system is old.
-You must know the age of the HVAC system as old systems can cause a lot of problems.
+If your house is 10-15 years old, there is a possibility that the HVAC system is aging.
+You must know the age of the HVAC system as older systems can cause a lot of problems if not well installed or maintained.

 - Efficiency Rating: